yifanzhang-pro/yifanzhang-pro/README.md

 <p>If you have any questions or topics you'd like to discuss, please let me know! </p>

 **Research Topics**
-- Foundation Models (Language Models)
+- Foundation Model Architectures
-- AI Reasoning & AI Safety
+- Language Models
-- Representation Learning
+- AI Reasoning & AI Alignment